 - Demonstrates ability to practice effectively in a diverse society

-- Exercises/expresses his or her social conscience to positively influence health care at local to global levels.
+- Exercises/expresses their social conscience to positively influence health care at local to global level

 Rush University Academic Policies